How is ARC funded?

 What corporate governance does ARC have in place?

-ARC Cancer Support Ltd is a registered charitable organisation (charity number CHY 10857) and a company limited by guarantee with a voluntary Board of Directors, none of whom receive any fees or expenses for their work or time.
+ARC Cancer Support Centres is a registered charitable organisation (charity number CHY 10857 assigned by the Revenue Commissioners and Charity Registration Number 20028428 assigned by the Charities Regulatory Authority) and a company limited by guarantee with a voluntary Board of Directors, none of whom receive any fees or expenses for their work or time.
 It's registered address is 65 Eccles Street, Dublin 7.
 Responsibility for the day-to-day management is delegated by the Board to the CEO who is supported by the staff and volunteers.
 ARC believes that trust and public confidence is vital in ensuring that we can continue to carry out our mission to support people affected by cancer.
 We are committed to making every effort to ensure that our activities are open and transparent and that donations and grants are spent in the most effective way possible.

 Accordingly, we have developed a Donor Charter, are registered with the Charities Regulatory Authority and are a signatory to the ICTR Statement of Guiding Principles for Fundraising.
 Our accounting procedures are in line with the Statement of Recommended Practice, Accounting and Reporting by Charities (SORP).
 ARC is also in the process of adopting the Governance Code for Community, Voluntary and Charitable Organisations.
 Our accounts are independently audited annually by Somers, Murphy & Earl Limited.